Midway (1976 film): Historical accuracy

 Later studies by Japanese and American military historians call into question key scenes, such as the dive-bombing attack that crippled the first three Japanese carriers.
 In the movie, American pilots jubilantly report that there are no fighters and the carrier decks are loaded with ammunition.
 As Jonathan Parshall and Anthony Tully write in Shattered Sword: The Untold Story of the Battle of Midway (2005), aerial photography from the battle showed nearly empty decks.
 Japanese carriers loaded armament onto planes below the flight deck, unlike American carriers (as depicted earlier in the film).
 The fact that a closed hangar full of armaments was hit by bombs made damage to Akagi more devastating than if planes, torpedoes and bombs were on an open deck.
 During the attack on the Japanese carriers, an American pilot reports, "Scratch one flat top!"
 This is a famous radio transmission but it was made a month earlier during the Battle of the Coral Sea by Lieutenant Commander Robert E. Dixon after his dive bomber squadron sank the Japanese aircraft carrier Shōhō.

-While most characters portray real persons, some of them are fictional though inspired by actual people.
+While most characters are based on real people, some are fictional but inspired by actual people.
 Captain Matt Garth and his son, Ensign Thomas Garth, are fictional.
-Garth's contribution to planning the battle is based rather faithfully on actual work of Lieutenant-Commander Edwin Layton.
+Garth's contribution to planning the battle is based loosely on actual work of Lieutenant-Commander Edwin Layton.
 Layton served as Pacific fleet intelligence officer, spoke Japanese and was key to transposing raw outputs of cryptography analysis into meaningful intelligence for Nimitz and his staff.
 Layton was an old friend of Joseph Rochefort.
-Matt Garth's further exploits were pure fiction and resembled deeds of at least two more persons: first, an intelligence officer on Fletcher's Task Force 17 staff, and then the leader of the last attack made by dive bombers from USS Yorktown.
-The latter was actually performed by VB-3 dive bomber squadron led by LCDR Maxwell Leslie.
+Matt Garth's further exploits were pure fiction and resembled deeds of at least two more figures: first, an intelligence officer on Fletcher's Task Force 17 staff, and then the leader of the last attack made by dive bombers from USS Yorktown, by the VB-3 dive bomber squadron led by LCDR Maxwell Leslie.